-- reviewing with our independent registered public accounting firm our annual and quarterly financial statements and the scope and results of the firm's annual audit of our financial statements; - overseeing the financial reporting process and reviewing and discussing with management and our independent registered public accounting firm the financial statements that we will file with the SEC; - pre-approving all audit and permissible non-audit services to be performed by our independent registered public accounting firm; - reviewing policies related to risk assessment and risk management and our steps taken to identify, monitor and control exposures to various risks inherent in our business, including financial and cybersecurity risks; - reviewing our accounting and financial reporting policies; - reviewing, overseeing, approving, or disapproving any related person transactions; - reviewing with our management and our independent registered public accounting firm the scope, adequacy, and effectiveness of our disclosure controls and procedures and internal control over financial reporting, including the related certifications to be included in the periodic reports we file with the SEC; and - establishing procedures for the confidential anonymous submission of concerns regarding questionable accounting or auditing matters.
+- appointing, retaining, compensating, and overseeing the work of our independent registered public accounting firm; - discussing with our independent registered public accounting firm their objectivity and independence; - reviewing and discussing with our independent registered public accounting firm our annual and quarterly financial statements and the scope and results of the firm's annual audit of our financial statements; - overseeing the financial reporting process and reviewing and discussing with management and our independent registered public accounting firm the financial statements that we will file with the SEC, including the disclosures therein; - pre-approving all audit and permissible non-audit services to be performed by our independent registered public accounting firm; - reviewing and discussing policies related to risk assessment and risk management and our steps taken to identify, monitor, and control exposures to various risks inherent in our business, including major financial and cybersecurity risks; - reviewing our accounting and financial reporting policies; - reviewing, overseeing, and approving or disapproving any related person transactions; - reviewing and discussing with our management and our independent registered public accounting firm the scope, adequacy, and effectiveness of our disclosure controls and procedures and internal control over financial reporting; and - establishing procedures for the receipt, retention, and treatment of complaints regarding accounting, internal accounting controls, or auditing matters, and for the confidential and anonymous submission of concerns regarding questionable accounting or auditing matters.

-Our audit committee operates under a written charter that satisfies the applicable standards of the SEC and the Nasdaq Listing Rules, which is available in the "Corporate Governance" section of our investor relations website at ir.sana.com/corporate-governance-overview.
-The inclusion of our website address here and elsewhere in this proxy statement does not include or incorporate by reference the information on our website into this proxy statement.
+Our audit committee operates under a written charter that satisfies the applicable standards of the SEC and the Nasdaq Listing Rules, which is available in the "Corporate Governance" section of our investor relations website at ir.sana.com/corporate-governance/governance-overview.
+The inclusion of our website address (including variations thereof) here and elsewhere in this proxy statement does not include or incorporate by reference the information on our website into this proxy statement or our Annual Report.